Tehran International Conference on Disarmament and Non-Proliferation: Issues

-Iranian Foreign Minister Manouchehr Mottaki said he had "stressed that nuclear energy must be for everybody.
+Iranian foreign minister Manouchehr Mottaki said he had "stressed that nuclear energy must be for everybody.
 While [the Washington summit] discussed the protection of nuclear material, in this coming conference we will emphasise the necessity of disarmament."

 Discussions

 Supreme Leader of Iran Ayatollah Seyyed Ali Khamenei sent a message to the nuclear disarmament conference clarifying that "Iran regards using nuclear weapons as forbidden in Islam and it is incumbent on everyone to safeguard humanity from such weapons," while "every nation is entitled to the peaceful use of this technology."
-He called the US the world's "only nuclear scofflaw" for its advocating of arms control while maintaining a huge nuclear arsenal of its own as well as support for Israel notwithstanding their atomic arsenal despite not being a signatory of the Nuclear Nonproliferation Treaty (NPT).
+He called the US the world's "only nuclear scofflaw" for its advocating of arms control while maintaining a huge nuclear arsenal of its own as well as support for Israel notwithstanding their nuclear arsenal despite not being a signatory of the Nuclear Nonproliferation Treaty (NPT).
 (The US and Iran are signatories of the NPT.)

 Ahmadinejad said that "threatening with nuclear weapons only dishonoured the American government officials and more fully exposed their inhumane and aggressive policies."
 He also called for more rigorous action than that outlined by the US summit.
 His comments drew applause when he called for the destruction of all atomic weapons, starting with those in the US arsenal.
 He further called on the US to end its "blind support" for Israel, which he estimated has 200 atomic warheads but has failed to sign the NPT.
 Ayatollah Ali Khamenei reiterated a religious edict he had issued earlier against the use of all nuclear weapons, and called the nuclear arsenal of the US "tools of terror and intimidation."
 Iranian Foreign Minister Manouchehr Mottaki said that a nuclear weapons-free Middle East requires "the Zionist regime [Israel] to join the NPT."
 This was seen as a call for Israel to open up its nuclear facilities to international inspectors.
 The Secretary General of the Organisation of the Islamic Conference, Ekmeleddin Ihsanoglu, added that "Israel should ink the NPT without any waste of time," adding that the Middle East should be turned into a region free from nuclear weapons.
 He also called for tangible measures in this regard, and cautioned that "Either you should destroy the WMDs or they will kill us."